GalacticOrgOfDev/polisim/EXHAUSTIVE_INSTRUCTION_MANUAL.md

 ```
 Code Style:
-☐ Code formatted with black (pytest plugins handle this)
+â˜ Code formatted with black (pytest plugins handle this)
-☐ No lines over 100 characters
+â˜ No lines over 100 characters
-☐ Imports organized (stdlib, third-party, local)
+â˜ Imports organized (stdlib, third-party, local)
-☐ No unused imports
+â˜ No unused imports
-☐ No magic numbers (use constants)
+â˜ No magic numbers (use constants)

 Documentation:
-☐ All functions have docstrings
+â˜ All functions have docstrings
-☐ Complex logic has comments
+â˜ Complex logic has comments
-☐ README updated if needed
+â˜ README updated if needed
-☐ Type hints on all public functions
+â˜ Type hints on all public functions
-☐ Examples provided in docstrings
+â˜ Examples provided in docstrings

 Testing:
-☐ New code has tests
+â˜ New code has tests
-☐ All tests pass (pytest tests/ -v)
+â˜ All tests pass (pytest tests/ -v)
-☐ No test warnings
+â˜ No test warnings
-☐ Code coverage maintained or improved
+â˜ Code coverage maintained or improved

 Architecture:
-☐ No circular imports
+â˜ No circular imports
-☐ Follows module responsibility
+â˜ Follows module responsibility
-☐ Uses existing utilities instead of duplicating
+â˜ Uses existing utilities instead of duplicating
-☐ Configuration externalized (not hardcoded)
+â˜ Configuration externalized (not hardcoded)

 Performance:
-☐ No obvious inefficiencies
+â˜ No obvious inefficiencies
-☐ Large loops optimized
+â˜ Large loops optimized
-☐ Unnecessary calculations removed
+â˜ Unnecessary calculations removed
-☐ Memory usage reasonable for scale
+â˜ Memory usage reasonable for scale
 ```

 ---